Games for Ear Training and Music Theory

 - Quickly recognize and play back rhythm patterns written in standard music notation.

-- Listen to a melody, then tap or clap back the rhythm.
+- Listen to a melody, then tap with the rhythm.

 View all game descriptions